You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 If you have reservations with lodging, camping, transportation, or commercial activity in the park within the GTSR corridor, the reservations are good in lieu of the ticket.
 For more details, visit the official site.

-They suggest allowing yourself 2 hours to drive the full 50 miles and depending on the time of year, it can take even longer due to traffic jams.
-Also, keep in mind that the road gets very narrow at certain sections, so they have regulations on the types of vehicles you can take.
-When we were driving the Ford F-150, we had to pull in the mirrors to make it through.
+Allow yourself 2 hours to drive the full 50 miles, and depending on the time of year, it can take even longer due to traffic jams.
+Also, remember that the road gets very narrow at certain sections, so they have regulations on the types of vehicles you can take.
+We had to pull our mirrors in to make it through while driving a Ford F-150.

 See More: 21 Classic American Road Trips to Put on Your Bucket List